 Note Code written for earlier versions of DAO can continue to use the Database object for backward compatibility, but if the new features of a Connection are desired, you should revise code to use the Connection object.
-To help with code conversion, you can obtain a Connection object reference from a Database object.
+To help with code conversion, you can obtain a Connection object reference from a Database by reading the Connection property of the Database object.
 Conversely, you can obtain a Database object reference from the Connection object's Database property.